jlaurens/edython/src/lib/eyo/js/core/ns.md

 ## Singletons
 Namespaces are singletons, which means that their constructor is not available as is, only through the instances.

 ## The name
-Each namespace is refered as `eYo.NS.Foo`, it is the value of its `name` property.
+Each namespace is refered as `eYo.ns.Foo`, it is the value of its `name` property.

 ## Creation